Esshahn/ghosttown/README.md

 Part of the challenge is to blog about it, but that hasn't been setup yet.
 This place will be updated when there's a URL to pass along.

-Anyway, feel free to drop me a comment or participate in whatever way you may fancy (that's four consecutive words with a "y" in it), I'm happy to get some motivation along the way, especially in those dark hours when I run out of fine quality liquers and ask myself who wrote that code I'm looking at for an hour or ten.
+Anyway, feel free to drop me a comment or participate in whatever way you may fancy (that's four consecutive words with a "y" in it), I'm happy to get some motivation along the way, especially in those dark hours when I run out of fine quality liquers and ask myself who wrote that code I'm looking at since an hour or ten.

 ## Technology